Melanoma: Signs and symptoms

 Metastatic melanoma may cause nonspecific paraneoplastic symptoms, including loss of appetite, nausea, vomiting, and fatigue.
-Metastasis (spread) of early melanoma is possible, but relatively rare; less than a fifth of melanomas diagnosed early become metastatic.
 Brain metastases are particularly common in patients with metastatic melanoma.
-It can also spread to the liver, bones, abdomen, or distant lymph nodes.
+Other common sites of metastasis of melanoma include liver, intestines, bone, lungs and distant lymph nodes.

 Cause

-Melanomas are usually caused by DNA damage resulting from exposure to UV light from the sun.
+Melanomas are typically caused by DNA damage resulting from exposure to UV light from the sun.
 Genetics also play a role.
-Melanoma can also occur in skin areas with little sun exposure (i.e. mouth, soles of feet, palms of hands, genital areas).
+Melanoma can also occur in skin areas with little sun exposure (i.e., mouth, soles of feet, palms of hands, genital areas).
 People with dysplastic nevus syndrome, also known as familial atypical multiple mole melanoma, are at increased risk for the development of melanoma.

-Having more than 50 moles indicates an increased risk melanoma might arise.
+Having more than 50 moles indicates an increased risk of melanoma.
 A weakened immune system makes cancer development easier due to the body's weakened ability to fight cancer cells.